plasmicapp/plasmic/README.md

 This is a powerful way to use Plasmic as a UI builder for creating rich interactive web applications—one example of this is Plasmic Studio itself.
 See the [application development tutorials](https://docs.plasmic.app/learn/minitwitter-tutorial) to learn more.

+### Note on versioning

+One common issue we see is mismatched or duplicate versions of packages.

+`@plasmicapp` packages can depend on each other.
+Each package always has an *exact* version of its @plasmicapp dependencies.
+This is because we want to ensure that all packages are always in sync, and that we don't end up with a mismatched set of packages.

+Packages like `@plasmicapp/host` must also be deduped, since functionality such as `registerComponent` make use of globals and side effects, so with multiple versions you could end up using the wrong "instance" of this package.
+Additionally, types can be tightly coupled across multiple packages.

+Unfortunately, npm and yarn make it easy for you to end up with mismatched versions and duplicate versions of packages.
+Use the `npm list` command to ensure that you have unique deduped versions of packages.
+Furthermore, issues can be "sticky," since npm/yarn are stateful.
+At times, you may need to rely on `npm dedupe`, or removing and reinstalling Plasmic packages (including `@plasmicpkgs` packages), resetting package-lock.json/yarn.lock, in order to unwedge npm/yarn.

+`@plasmicpkgs` (the built-in code component packages) have `@plasmicapp` packages as peer dependencies, and these specify ranges rather than exact versions--this is to offer some flexibility for developers to use the core package versions they need, while still using `@plasmicpkgs`.

+Note: exact versioning does not imply that every package increments versions for every release.
+Packages are only incremented if they or their dependencies have changed.
+Incrementing versions, including those referenced in `dependencies` and `devDependencies`, is done automatically when our deployment scripts run `lerna version patch --exact...`, which detects whether a package has changed since its last git-tagged release.

 ## Contributing

 This repo contains the code for all Plasmic component store packages (`@plasmicpkgs/*`), client libraries/SDKs (`@plasmicapp/*`), and examples (under the `examples/` dir).